Studies of waveform requirements for intermediate mass-ratio coalescence searches with advanced detectors: Effectiveness of inspiral-only templates for IMRAC searches

 Calculating the effectiveness, Eq. (\ref{epsilon}), requires maximizing over the component masses ($m_{1}, m_{2}$) and the time and phase at coalescence.
 We can efficiently maximize over the time and phase by Fourier transforming the integrand of the noise-weighted inner-product \cite{findchirp:2005}, \beq z(t_{c}) = 4\int^{f_{max}}_{f_{min}}df\ \frac{\tilde{a} (f)\tilde{b}^{*}(f)}{S_{n}(f)}\ e^{2\pi ift_{c}},\ \eeq which yields a complex time series whose elements correspond to the inner-product of $a$ and $b$ as one of the signals is time-shifted with respect to the other.
 We can efficiently find the time at coalescence, $t_{c}$, by finding the time at which the norm of this time series is a maximum.
 The phase at coalescence $\phi_{c}$ is then automatically given by finding the argument of the time-series at its peak amplitude.
 We thus modify the inner product $(a|b)$: \beq (a|b) \rightarrow (a|b)^{\prime} = \max_{t_{c}}\left|z(t_{c})\right|,\ \eeq which we will adopt as the definition of the inner-product for the remainder of this paper.

 To compute the effectiveness of an inspiral-only IMRAC search we evaluate Eq.~(\ref{epsilon}) for signals covering the IMRAC mass space.
 We take as our signal waveform, $h$, the full inspiral-merger-ringdown EOBNR waveform.
 We take the template, $T$, to be an \textit{inspiral-only} EOBNR waveform, formed by truncating the full EOBNR waveform at the ISCO frequency in the frequency domain.
 With such signals and templates the effectiveness provides a measure of the maximum SNR which could be achieved through using an inspiral-only template to filter full coalescence-signals.
 To get a broad coverage of the IMRAC mass space we compute Eq.~(\ref{epsilon}) for signals whose source masses cover the ranges \unit{1.4}{\smass} $\leq m_{2} \leq$ \unit{18.5}{\smass} and \unit{24}{\smass} $\leq m_{1} \leq$ \unit{200}{\smass}, with mass ratios spanning the range $q:=m_{2}/m_{1} \in [1/140, 1/10]$.
 For each signal we evaluate the effectiveness, Eq.~(\ref{epsilon}), where the template $T$ describes the inspiral-only portion of an EOBNR waveform.
 We maximize over time and phase by maximizing the inner product of the signal with an inspiral-only EOBNR template, Eq.~(\ref{eq:mod_innerprod}).
-The maximization over the masses is performed by finding the largest inner product between the signal and a bank of template waveforms constructed so that the minimal inner product between (normalized) neighbouring templates is $99\%$.
-The template bank is characterised by intrinsic parameters $(m_1,m_2)$ and spans an extended mass range $m_{1,2} \times (1 \pm 0.1)$ where $m_{1,2}$ are the masses associated with each signal waveform.
+The maximization over the masses is performed by finding the largest inner product between the signal and a bank of template waveforms.
+The template bank is characterised by intrinsic parameters $(\mathcal{M}\,,\eta)$ which are the chirp mass and symmetric mass ratio of the system: $\mathcal{M} = (m_1m_2)^{3/5}/(m_1 + m_2)^{1/5}$, $\eta = (m_1m_2)/(m_1 + m_2)^{2}$, where $m_1$ and $m_2$ are the component masses of the binary.
+The bank spans an extended mass range $3\,M_{\odot} \leq \mathcal{M}\,\leq30\,M_{\odot}$ and $ 0.0065\,\leq\, \eta\,\leq 0.082$.
 The results of the effectiveness of an inspiral-only IMRAC search are shown in Fig.~\ref{fig:ff_eobnrs_rates}.

 Inspiral-only templates are $\sim 98\%$ effective at filtering full coalescence signals for total masses $M \lesssim$ \unit{30}{\smass}.
 Such systems have an ISCO frequency \unit{150}{\hertz} $\lesssim f_{\mathrm{ISCO}}$ which is well within the peak sensitivity of the noise curve.
 However for the bulk of the mass space the effectiveness is below $75\%$.
 This is unsurprising given the SNR curves in Fig.~\ref{fig:SNRs} which clearly show the importance of the contribution of merger and ringdown to the SNR.